AP High Court: No proof of existence of graves at Qila

 Despite red flag, BMC sticks to civil works contract system

-Stuti Shukla : Tue Apr 03 2012, 02:06 hrs
+Shukla : Tue Apr 03 2012, 02:06 hrs

-Despite controversy over an internal note by the chief accountant of the BMC, which points out flaws in the allegedly corrupt civil works contracts (CWC) system, the civic body has floated tenders for the same.
+accountant of the BMC, which points out flaws in the allegedly corrupt civil

+undertaken and quality is maintained.
 Corporators in last week’s standing committee meeting had raised objections to the note circulated by chief accountant (finance) Ram Dhas, which stated how contractors were in a nexus with ward-level officials and corporators and got orders for minor works.
 Dhas, through his note, sought introduction of a better system in place of CWC for two years on an experimental basis.
 A similar note suggesting ways to end malpractice at ward-level works was circulated by Dhas last year too.\

 However, the civic body has planned to go ahead with the CWC.
 Additional municipal commissioner (city engineer’s department) Manisha Mhaiskar said the changes proposed in the note are “slightly impractical” and the BMC would ensure that there is no malpractice.